mesalock-linux/rust-sgx-benchmark/Readme.md

 C programs are **not the same** to Rust programs.
 Comparing the performance between Rust and C directly is meaningless.
 The only meaningful measurement is the **slowdown** of porting.

+**Note: The results are shown in the following are from single time running.**

 # Instructions

 ```